 The measure update process will occur annually to accommodate new information gained through EM&V and market studies, changes in building and/or appliance codes and standards, or updated information or data gathered through program delivery or market insights.
 Similar to the new measure development process, measure updates can be proposed by any stakeholder, not only the IOUs or parties to the proceeding, but must be submitted by a pre-determined date to be considered.

 Measure updates will be prioritized by the Measure Committee based on a standardized set of criteria that takes into account the cost-effectiveness and potential savings of the measure, among other criteria.
 Certain updates, however, will be required, including updates due to DEER updates and changes to code.
 The Cal TF will allocate a fixed budget for measure updates each year which will limit the volume of work that can be completed.
 For each update cycle, the Measure Committee will screen the requests based on consistent criteria and rank them in order of importance/urgency.
 The updates will then be executed in order up to the Cal TF budget.
-Any updates that are not accommodated will be put in the queue for the following year.
+Any non-code or -DEER updates that are not accommodated will be put in the queue for the following year.

 The time and costs associated with measure updating will be tracked by the eTRM workflow management feature to provide an accurate picture of the costs of measure updating.